isabella-helliwell/Stock-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/85843030/124384801-fea47180-dca0-11eb-861f-8f5bf24c4c5e.png)

-Overal, the stocks did much better in 2017 than 2018.

 ### 1.2 VBA Code
       The overal layout of the VBA code consists of a suberoutine name, and a collection of steps and instructions.